DillonJEvans/aws-backup/README.md

 ## Roadmap

 - [X] Complete the backup program.
-  - [ ] Add a progress bar and information.
+  - [X] Add a progress bar and information.
   - [ ] Polish the output at the start and end of the program.
 - [ ] Complete the restore program.
   - [ ] Add a progress bar and information.
   - [ ] Polish the output at the start and end of the program.
+- [ ] Backup empty directories.
 - [ ] Allow individual files to be backed up and restored.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>